 By contrast, many organizations find it hard to say how they lead their teams.
 Specifically, they do not have a clear idea of how often regular discussions are held, and on what topics, what actions have been taken to develop the employee experience, or how satisfied their employees are with the management and their work.

 As is common knowledge – or should be –, you can’t manage what you can’t measure.
 It would be impossible for companies to make business-related forecasts if they had as little data as they have about their employees.

 Now, some might think you cannot lead people with numbers – and that’s true, of course.
 For example, strictly speaking, leaders don’t lead sales – they lead the people who work in sales.
 Nonetheless, data helps us understand and analyze our teams and individuals.
 And usually, we have substantially more data about our sales and marketing than about employees.
 This situation has its roots in history.
 When the leadership of individuals is given a higher priority, organizations will also have more data to develop their management practices.

 Think about it: What if we had the same amount of data about our employees and about leading them as we have about our business?
 It would help us forecast more effectively, and be more proactive in creating the best possible employee experience.

-At Humbol, we want to do for leadership what CRM applications have done for sales, marketing and customer service.
-If you are interested about this, schedule a demo today.
+At Humbol, we want to do for leadership what CRM applications have done for sales, marketing, and customer service.
+If you are interested in this, schedule a meeting today.